core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 As per Section 4.6 of {{-coap}}, the base value (and the value used when this option is not implemented) is 1152.

+The active value of the Max-Message-Size Option is replaced each time the option is sent with a modified value.
+Its starting value is its base value.

 ### Block-wise Transfer Capability Option